 Think it’s unfair that you can’t use recreational drugs in North Carolina but your friend in Oregon can?
-That’s because marijuana use is permitted legally in Oregon, while it is banned in North Carolina.
-The same goes for many countries, such as the Netherlands, where smoking marijuana is legal.
-Many questions about why some can smoke recreationally and others cannot can be figured out simply by checking out the drug-use laws of the state in which you live.
-If you are concerned, then do your homework to find out how the states and countries you plan to visit view drug-use laws.
+That’s because marijuana use is legal in Oregon, while the state of North Carolina bans it.
+The same goes for many countries, such as the Netherlands.
+There, smoking marijuana is legal.
+There are ways to answer questions about why some can smoke recreationally and others cannot.
+Checking the drug-use laws of the state in which you live is one way to find answers.
+If you are concerned, do your homework to know how the states and countries you plan to visit view drug-use laws.

 Your Brain May Have Some Effect

-Researchers have proven that recreational cocaine users who did not become addicted to the substance had an abnormally large frontal lobe, the part of the brain that is involved in decisions of self-control.
+Researchers have proven that recreational cocaine users who do not develop an addiction to the substance have an abnormally large frontal lobe.
+The frontal lobe is the part of the brain that involves decision-making and self-control.

-Becoming addicted to drugs doesn’t just happen in a day, except in the cases of highly-addictive drugs such as meth.
+Developing drug addiction doesn’t just happen in a day, except in the cases of highly-addictive drugs such as meth.
 Instead, poor habits become long-term ones.
 Researchers believe that your personality may indicate whether you will become a drug addict should you begin use.
-People who have the combination of being impulsive and compulsive are more likely to develop a drug addiction because they tend to want to act on urges impulsively without thinking.
+People who have the combination of being impulsive and compulsive are more likely to develop a drug addiction.
+They tend to want to act on urges impulsively without thinking.
 Over time, those impulsive actions become habits.
-Drug users who do not become addicts often also are thrill-seekers, but they do not have the same leaning toward compulsion.
+Drug users who do not become addicts often also are thrill-seekers.
+They simply do not have the same leaning toward compulsion.
 Instead, they become bored and move on to some other activity.

 Help for Addiction to Drugs

-If you are one of those who cannot use drugs recreationally and then leave them alone, but find yourself wanting more and more of the substance, then you should seek help immediately before you have a full-blown addiction.
-If you are addicted to drugs or alcohol, treatment from an inpatient addiction treatment facility can put you on the path to recovery.
+If you are one of those who cannot participate in recreational drug use and then leave drugs alone If you, on the other hand, find yourself wanting more and more of the substance, then you should seek help before you have a full-blown addiction.
+If you are struggling with drug or alcohol addiction, treatment from an inpatient addiction treatment facility can put you on the path to recovery.